veritiv-de/spiritverve/DEPLOYMENT.md

-# AWS Amplify Deployment Guide
+# AWS Amplify Deployment Guide - SpiritVerve with Redshift Integration

-This guide provides step-by-step instructions for deploying the HelloWorld Amplify Full Stack App to AWS with robust API Gateway URL management.
+This guide provides step-by-step instructions for deploying the SpiritVerve Amplify Full Stack App to AWS with Redshift integration and robust API Gateway URL management.

 ## Prerequisites